We have a new website! Please visit us at http://www.insurethepolice.org

 All signatures have to be collected in person, witnessed by the person who collected them.
 This means we need a small army of people to hit the streets and collect signatures.
 Keep up to date with campaign activities and petitioning events here.
 We also need people to help us raise funds, write messages that will appeal to the public, get out press releases, and lots more.

 Our office is located at 4200 Cedar Avenue South, Suite 5, Minneapolis.
-Our office hours are Saturdays 1:30 pm to 4:30 pm, Mondays 6:30 pm to 8:00 pm, or by appointment.
+Our office hours are Saturdays 1:30 pm to 4:30 pm, Tuesdays 6:30 pm to 8:00 pm, or by appointment.
+See the new website for up to date office hours.
 Come by to sign our petition and to pick up petitions and information.